 You may not be able to do 40 minutes right away.
 You may have to start with 5 to 10 minutes a day, 2 times a day, and then keep adding to it until you can do 40 minutes.

-If you are overweight or obese, your health care provider may tell you to lose weight and lower your BMI (body mass index).
+If you are overweight or obese, your healthcare provider may tell you to lose weight and lower your BMI (body mass index).
 Changing your diet and getting more exercise can help.
+Controlling the number of calories you eat is the best way to lose weight.

 Learn ways to help you deal with stress in your home and work life.
 Here are a few ideas: